 $3.00 Ages 4-12

 America the Beautiful passes honored

 11250 Pisgah Hwy

 NOTE: Mailing address differs from physical address.

 We recognize that field trips enrich the learning experience.
 Therefore, the Cradle of Forestry Heritage Site strives to be a top field trip destination for students and teachers in western North Carolina.
 Because we are located in an area rich in history and natural diversity, we can offer School Field Trips featuring science, social studies and history.
-View a complete list of programs and their NC curriculum correlation.

 Being a campground host is an exciting opportunity to enjoy the outdoors, meet new friends and provide assistance and information to visitors.